math2001/FileManager/docs/references/aliases.md

 ## Why should you use aliases?

-For example, if you'd like to create file in the Sublime Text packages directory, on window, you'd have to type `~/AppData/Roaming/Sublime Text 3/Packages` and then, the name/path of your file.
+For example, if you'd like to create file in the Sublime Text `Packages` directory, on Windows, you'd have to type `~/AppData/Roaming/Sublime Text 3/Packages` and then, the name/path of your file.
 Because you have access to those aliases